Broyojo/isochrone/README.md

 # Isochrone meeting point MVP

-FastAPI service that takes a list of addresses and returns a fair walking meeting point based on Mapbox isochrones and directions.
+FastAPI service that takes a list of addresses and returns a fair meeting point based on Mapbox isochrones and directions.

 ## Prerequisites
 - `uv` installed (already used for dependency management).